Policy last updated

 The letters (A to U) in the far right columns reference SFO categories

-The density of need according to each school’s new SFOE index will further weight the Social Disadvantage loadings.
+The density of need according to each school’s new SFOE index will further weigh the Social Disadvantage loadings.

-To calculate the SFO index, the parent’s occupation is categorised and weighted according to the categories found in Table 2 below.
+To calculate the SFO index, the parents' occupations are categorised and weighted according to the categories found in Table 2 below.

-Data regarding occupational categories is collected each year as part of the August census.
+Data regarding occupational categories and student living arrangements are collected each year as part of the August census.

 While schools can access Panorama data, this is not used for SRP funding purposes.
 Only data collected at census is used for SRP funding.